-This course examines approaches to image analysis, enabling students to analyze press photos, publicities image, film, video and the relation between image and text.
-Pre-requisites: ENGL 203 and MCOM 201.
+This course examines approaches to image analysis, enabling students to analyze press photos, publicities image, film, video and the relation between image and text. pre-requisite: ENGL 203.

 MCOM 227 MEDIA AND SOCIETY

 This course offers a critical analysis of media and mass communication, from a sociological, cultural and political angle.
 Students will explore the ways in which visual, audio, digital and literary media can impact and are impacted by society.
 Through acquiring appropriate theoretical and practical tools and skills, students are encouraged to go beyond a surface view of the media landscape to ask pertinent questions and examine reasons, intentions and objectives of media messages.